Aelstraz/BetterSpectator/README.md

 # BetterSpectator
+Mod for Lethal Company.
 Adds additional features when spectating.

+Current features:
+-Time of day shown
+-Each dead players cause of death shown